Azure/autorest.python/packages/typespec-python/README.md

 ## Configure the generated library

-You can further configure the generated client library using the emitter options on @azure-tools/typespec-python.
+You can further configure the generated client library using the emitter options provided through @azure-tools/typespec-python.

-You can set options in the command line directly via `--option @azure-tools/typespec-python.<optionName>=XXX`, e.g. `--option @azure-tools/typespec-python.package-name=azure-contoso`
+You can set options in the command line directly via `--option @azure-tools/typespec-python.<optionName>=XXX`, e.g. `--option @azure-tools/typespec-python.package-name="azure-contoso"`

 or